Integration of payment methods

 • Predominantly caters to US businesses;

-• Need to have or set up a separate merchant account;
+• Need to have or set up a separate merchant account for each currency;

 2Checkout